-Many have asked why the Forth Road Bridge cannot be opened to drivers in the event of the Queensferry Crossing being closed
+Queensferry Crossing: Here's why the Forth Road Bridge cannot be opened to motorists today

 Many have asked why the Forth Road Bridge cannot be opened to drivers in the event of the Queenferry Crossing being closed and today the Transport Secretary gave the answer.